naclsn/sel/README.md

 ### broken:

-- `add 1, map, flip apply {1, 2, 3}` type and run broken
+- `add 1, map, flip apply {1, 2, 3}` run broken
-- `let 0 fst snd` type broken (see `[1, ..]
-1=:a:` and swapping pair)
 - `add 1, let f [f 1]` run broken
+- probably a lot is run broken anyways

 formation of infinitely recursive types:
 - `(a -> a) -> a  <-  (b -> Num) -> b`

 ### `types`

-try to free indices that are not used:
+- try to free indices that are not used
-- identify operations on types that generate such
-- maybe try to visualize this first

-polish for cases such as 2 `a`s being distinct
+- polish for cases such as 2 `a`s being distinct

 ### `def`s